The Healing Power of Yoga

 Developing the skills for working with special populations has been a long and, at times, very personal journey for me.
 I can trace this process back to my sophomore year in high school when my father (a college football and swimming coach) coaxed me to help him teach swimming to students with physical disabilities.
 He taught me how to investigate their individual needs and come up with unique ways to help them learn.
 I loved the experience, and thought I would become a physical therapist in order to work with this population full-time.

 Instead, I went into rehab and oncology nursing, and from there shifted my attention and energy into what we then called “alternative”approaches to health and well-being.
 I moved to Kripalu, immersed myself in personal sadhana, and began teaching yoga and training in other modalities.
-Graduating from Kripalu’s Ayurvedic Health Counselor Certification trainings, I found that I approached my private clients with a deeper and more holistic spectrum of skills.
+Graduating from the Kripalu School of Ayurveda, I found that I approached my private clients with a deeper and more holistic spectrum of skills.
 Being a trainer for the Kripalu School of Yoga has been a rich and deepening experience on both the personal and professional levels.

 I am grateful to be part of this ever-unfolding ancient healing path, and pleased to see these tools being incorporated into contemporary medical thought.
 Like two wings of a bird, these old and new approaches balance and support us in achieving the health and well-being we seek.